Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 and normal forward movement resumes.

-This approach is easy to understand and was useful during early development, but it also has an important limitation: elapsed time does not directly prove that the vehicle has completed the desired physical rotation.
+This approach is simple and currently practical for Piolín, but it also has an important limitation: elapsed time does not directly prove that the vehicle has completed the desired physical rotation.

 Changes in speed, starting position, wheel behavior, battery condition, or mechanical alignment can change the resulting trajectory even when `TURN_TIME_MS` remains exactly the same.

-This limitation became one of the reasons later versions moved toward more physically informed corner handling using ultrasonic geometry and gyro information.
+This limitation is documented as a known property of the current program and is one of the areas that can be reconsidered if the team later decides that a more physically informed corner-completion method is necessary.

 ---